- Living & Visiting

 Christmas in the Park

-It’s time for Yukon’s breathtaking Christmas in the Park, a magical wonderland of visual entertainment offered starting Saturday, Nov.
-18 at 6:30 p.m., then running from 6 p.m. to 11 p.m. every night through New Year’s Eve.
-Motorists drive along nearly three miles of illuminated fun in three inter-connected city parks to see 4 million twinkling lights and over 425 one-of-a-kind lighted displays.
+Holiday excitement and free family fun are in store at Yukon’s breathtaking Christmas in the Park, a magical wonderland of visual entertainment offered starting the Saturday before Thanksgiving at 6 p.m., then running from 6 p.m. to 11 p.m. every night through New Year’s Eve.
+Motorists from across the country drive along nearly three miles of illuminated fun to see 5 million twinkling lights and over 500 one-of-a-kind lighted displays.
+Guests may also enjoy walking through the lights or, for a small fee, riding the Santa Express Train.